Digressive/MDT-Setup/README.md

 Here is what the script will do:

-1. Download the installers for Microsoft Deployment Toolkit, the latest MDT patch, and the latest ADK and WinPE for ADK.
+1. Download the installers for Microsoft Deployment Toolkit, the latest MDT patch, the latest ADK and WinPE for ADK.
 2. Silently install all the above.
 3. Create an MDT deployment share for OS builds and the folder structure.
 4. Download Windows 10 from the Media Creation Tool (this requires some user input).